Yorkshire Terries are tiny dogs.

 Even though all dogs, even those of the same breed, are different, and there is no fixed answer on how long they can hold their pee, you now have some guidelines to use, including an easy formula.

 Use this to find a good starting point, then adjust from there.

 Yorkies might all be the same breed, but each individual Yorkshire Terrier is different from one another.
 As a pet owner, you need to get to know your baby.
 That involves a lot of patience and observation.

 No matter how long your dog can hold its bladder, we highly recommend letting it out three to five times a day so it can pee.
 Carefully observe your pup and see if you need to bring it out more often.
 Some dogs do have especially small bladders.

-The bottom line is that you never want your Yorkie to suffer discomfort.
+The bottom line is that you never want your dog to suffer discomfort and you want to keep your Yorkie from peeing in the house.
 Once you get a feel for how often it needs to empty its bladder, make sure you give it the chance to pee whenever it needs to.